 When decorating your room, please take care to not place any items in ways that block the ventilation system in your room.
 If blocked, air will not circulate to heat your room during the cold season.
-If your room is not heating, check the area around the vent before calling the Fix-It Line at 660-785-4687.
-Due to fire safety policies, students are not allowed to have space heaters; however, if the temperature in a student room is less than 65 degrees Fahrenheit, with approval by Facilities, you may temporarily be issued one.
+If your room is not heating, check the area around the vent before submitting online Fix-It Line request.
+Due to fire safety policies, students are not allowed to have space heaters; however, if the temperature in a student room is less than 65 degrees Fahrenheit, with approval by Physical Plant staff you may temporarily be issued one.

-Blanton-Nason-Brewer Hall, Campbell Apartments, Missouri Hall, Ryle Hall and West Campus Suites have individual air conditioning and heat control within resident rooms.
+Blanton-Nason-Brewer Hall, Campbell Apartments, Dobson Hall, Missouri Hall, Ryle Hall and West Campus Suites have individual air conditioning and heat control within resident rooms.